nelsoft-easyshop/react-serverside-renderer/README.md

-Then run the nodejs server by going to the root of the application:
+Then run the nodejs server by going to the Nodejs directory of the project and running
 ```
-npm run-script react-start
+npm start
 ```